frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/salary-structure.md

 * Leave Encashment Amount Per Day
 * Max Benefits (Amount)

-Once all the information is saved and submitted, you can assign the Salary Structure to an Employee either through the 'Assign Salary Structure' button or by creating a new [Salary Structure Assignment](/docs/user/manual/en/human-resources/salary-structure-assignment) through the dashboard.
+Once all the information is saved and submitted, you can assign the Salary Structure to an Employee either through the **Assign Salary Structure** button or by creating a new [Salary Structure Assignment](/docs/user/manual/en/human-resources/salary-structure-assignment) through the dashboard.

 You can also assign the created Salary Structure to a number of employees based on the Employee Grade, Department, Designation, etc. through the 'Assign to Employees' button.
 Additionally, Salary Slip can also be directly created through the dashboard.